SZHKDurham56/E4S_IoT_D-R/README.md

 The program was compiled on a Raspberry Pi running the Raspberian OS and had the following connections: VCC -> Pin #4, GND -> Pin #34, SCL -> Pin #5, SDA -> Pin #3.

+Line 108 requires email credentials that need to be entered